 P.S.
 Merry Christmas! :)

-about 2 years ago Scorpio Ryder said:
+over 2 years ago Scorpio Ryder said:

 The uniqueness of this really captured and intrigued me.
 Especially how it felt as if the protagonist was interacting with the reader.
 It helped establish a connection to the work and incorporate with reality.
 I love the little details you work into it.
 I had more to say but I forgot because I'm just really captured by this work.
 I'm writing this but I'm still thinking about what I just read...and it's just so...WOW.
 That's all I can describe it.
 Very creative and captivating.
 Nice job!